ShuranXu/Corn-Price-Predicter/README.md

 # FinTech Bootcamp University of Toronto
-# Is it possible to predict corn price with weather?
+# Can you predict the corn price with weather features

 ## 1. Summary
-The pupose of this project is to see if we can use weather data to predict the US corn price.
-This was done by ...
+The aim of this project is to se see if we can use weather data to predict the US corn price.
+The price of corn is a complex macro-economic

-Various datasets were extracted and analyzed, visualizations are done in Pyviz, Time series analysis is performed to predict the future price of corn, which was then used in a XG Boost machine learning model.
+Various datasets were extracted and analyzed,  visualizations done in Pyviz, Time series analysis performed to predict the future price of corn, which was then used in a XG Boost Machine learning model.
 The outcome was then used validate our research and assumptions.

 xxx